DariaKurszewska/migration-blog-platform/README.md

 1. **Redirection to a 404 page after clicking the ‘Buy Me a Coffee’ button.** (Fixed, but the label still needs updating.)
 2. **Access denied (403) error after clicking the "Real Canadian Superstore" link.**
 3. **The Instagram icon in the footer does not redirect to the correct eKanada Instagram page.**
-4. **Next and Previous buttons in blog articles display English labels instead of Polish.**

 **Compliance & Usability Issues:**